breathwork online

 He has both beginner and advanced sessions and I loved being able to progress, but I also loved how simple and repetitive his sessions are.

-I then discovered “Breathwork Beats”, and I’m obsessed with breathing to music.
+I then discovered “Breathwork Beats”.
+I LOVE breathing with music.
 This channel capitalized on the buzzy feeling you sometimes feel, and they structure most of their sessions to optimize your chance of feeling this.

 I’d say Breathwork Beats are some of my favorite videos, but I’m not always up for the challenge of rapid breathing.